laguirresalazar/laguirresalazar.github.io/_pages/about.md

 Welcome to my home page!

-Facultu at Texas A&M Corpus Christi.
+Faculty in the Department of Mathematics and Statistics at Texas A&M University, Corpus Christi, TX, US.

-My research interests include applications of pattern formation in the Calculus of Variations and PDEs both theoretically and computationally to Quantum Physics and Material Science.
+My research interests include Quantum Physics and Material Science applications of pattern formation in the Calculus of Variations and PDEs both theoretically and computationally.
 Community building and belonging.